fastn-community/todo-app/README.md

-# Fastn Todo-App
+# fastn Todo-App

-This is a full-stack todo-app project built using the Fastn language and utilizing Supabase for the PostgreSQL database.
+This is a full-stack todo-app project built using the `fastn` language and utilizing Supabase for the PostgreSQL database.
 The app allows users to create, update, and delete tasks.

 ## Table of Contents